sunaurus/ElvUI_TankHealth/README.md

 - Paladin: Light of the Protector http://www.wowhead.com/spell=184092/light-of-the-protector
 - Warrior: Impending Victory http://www.wowhead.com/spell=202168/impending-victory

+### Help

+If something is broken, please [open an issue on the issue tracker](https://github.com/sunaurus/ElvUI_TankHealth/issues/new).

+### Contributing

+All pull requests are appreciated, but please let me know before you start work so that I know not to work on the same thing.
+If there are any issues on the issue tracker or something on the to do list (below), feel free to work on them.
+New features will also be considered.

 ### To do

 - Implement healing calculations for: